The HR Guide to Employee Jury Duty Leave

 While there is no federal law mandating that businesses pay employees while on jury duty, keep in mind that some states require it, including Alabama, Colorado, Connecticut, Louisiana, Massachusetts, Nebraska, New York, and Tennessee.

-Creating a Company Jury Duty Leave Policy
+Creating a Company Jury Duty Policy

 Communicate your company’s stance on jury duty leave and compensation by creating and sharing a jury duty policy with your employees.
-The policy, which should be included in your employee handbook, should outline expectations around notifying managers, showing proof of summons, handling early dismissals, and how many absences will be compensated.
+The jury duty policy, which should be included in your employee handbook, should outline expectations around notifying managers, showing proof of summons, handling early dismissals, and how many absences will be compensated.
 Be sure to address how the policy applies to exempt and nonexempt employees.
-See below for a sample policy:
+See below for a sample jury duty policy:

 Sample Company Jury Duty Leave Policy